grizeldi/Gitnuro/README.md

 ![Icon](res/img/cover.png)

 A FOSS Git client based on (Jetbrains) Compose and JGit.
+Development version for git-lfs support.

 The main goal of Gitnuro is to provide a multiplatform open source Git client without any kind of constraint to how you can use it nor relying on web technologies.